jupyter-server/enterprise_gateway/docs/source/config-options.md

 --KernelGatewayApp.api=<Unicode>
     Default: 'kernel_gateway.jupyter_websocket'
-    Controls which API to expose, that of a Jupyter notebook server, the seed notebook's, or one supplied by another module, respectively using values "kernel_gateway.jupyter_websocket", "kernel_gateway.notebook_http", or
+    Controls which API to expose, that of a Jupyter notebook server, the seed notebook's, or one provided by another module, respectively using values 'kernel_gateway.jupyter_websocket', 'kernel_gateway.notebook_http', or
     another fully qualified module name (KG_API env var) --KernelGatewayApp.auth_token=<Unicode>
     Default: ''